4 Ways to Spring Clean Your Mental Habits

 Research shows that working harder isn’t necessarily working smarter.
 Building breaks into your routine can actually rejuvenate your motivation and lead to those creative “a-ha!” moments that Oprah loves.

 If breaks aren't a habit for you yet, try it out.
 Going for a long walk, calling a friend, or even taking a quick nap can help you press reset in a much-needed way.
-Watching a few episodes of The Crown after a long, hard day of work shouldn’t get you down—in fact, it could lead to your next brilliant idea.
+Watching a few episodes of your favorite Netflix show after a long, hard day of work shouldn’t get you down—in fact, it could lead to your next brilliant idea.

 Shine is supported by members like you.
 When you buy through links on our site, we may earn an affiliate commission.
 See our affiliate disclosure for more info.